hugo-sv/webmonitor/README.md

 #### Command Line Interface

+Before running the project, you should use a full screen console window.

 To run the project, if the gopath is setup, you can simply run the following command :

 ```